zulip/zulip/docs/chat-zulip-org.md

 * [#feedback](https://chat.zulip.org/#narrow/stream/feedback) is for
   posting feedback on Zulip.
 * [#design](https://chat.zulip.org/#narrow/stream/design) is where we
-  discuss the UI design and collect feedback on potential design changes.
+  discuss UI and feature design and collect feedback on potential design changes.
 We love feedback, so don't hesitate to speak up!
 * [#user community](https://chat.zulip.org/#narrow/stream/user.20community) is
   for Zulip users to discuss their experiences using and adopting Zulip.